December 8th

 Commentary:

 If one is weary and indolent in executing his work, then he doesn't have to wait for the results of his task.
 He would have sabotaged it all on his own!
-To avoid doing the work, he will find excuses of all kinds.
-The worst hurdle and enemy one could have in his own path is his own laziness.
-Hence, he shall perish under the grip of an enemy who dwells within him - laziness!
+To avoid doing the work, he finds excuses of all kinds.
+The worst hurdle and enemy one could have in his path is his own laziness.
+Hence, he shall perish under the grip of an enemy who dwells within him—laziness!

 On the contrary, a zealous person can conquer anything in this world.
-He will work something out and find one way or another to arrive at a suitable solution to the impending issue at hand.
-When such is the attitude, who or what can hold him back?
+He will work something out and find one way or another to arrive at a suitable solution to the impending task at hand.
+When such is the attitude, who or what can hold him back?!
 No job is too tedious for him.
 He faces and tackles any circumstance with zeal.
-Success and accolades are only a matter of time to such a person.
+Success and accolades are only a matter of time for such a person.
 Hence, the author says zeal is the best ally to oneself!
-He who leans on such self-reliant factors is bound to excel on any ground.
+He who leans on such self-reliant factors is bound to excel in any field.

-Hence, it is rightly said that - zeal is a volcano, at the tip of which, the grass of failure can never grow!
+Hence, it is rightly said—zeal is a volcano, at the tip of which, the grass of failure can never grow!
 So, get working!!

 pada vigrahaH: